Shockwave Therapy for Erectile Dysfunction

 What to expect at your visit.

-At Urology Austin, we are utilizing Eclipse eVIVE pulse wave technology.
+At Urology Austin, we are utilizing the UroGold 100 technology.
 This machine includes a hand-held device that delivers shockwave treatment to targeted areas.
-Prior to commencing treatment, the patient’s perineal and penile areas will be coated with a numbing gel.
-This gel may also be applied to the tip of the probe.
 During treatment, shockwaves will be directed to various areas around the shaft of the penis.
 While patients may experience a slight tingling, they should not be uncomfortable or experience pain.
-Typically, treatment sessions will last between 15 to 20 minutes.
+Typically, treatment sessions will last between 12 to 15 minutes.
 Your provider will discuss the number of recommended treatments during your initial assessment.
 This number may be adjusted based on results.
 Because this is a non-invasive procedure, patients will not require anesthesia.
 Patients may return to normal activities as outlined by their physician.

 Is shockwave therapy right for me?